rolspace/blazor-football-scoreboard/src/Hosts/Api/README.md

 Once the database is up and running, the Football.Api web application can be launched from:

-1. A terminal set to the root of the project and executing the command, `dotnet run`.
+1. A terminal set to the root of the project.
+On this terminal, run the command, `dotnet run`.

     The application will run using *Localhost* as the **ASPNETCORE_ENVIRONMENT** and use the [appsettings.Localhost.json](/src/Hosts/Api/appsettings.Localhost.json) configuration file.
 The application settings require the following values:
     - **Cors:PolicyName**: CORS policy name defined for the web application.